Capping-WAR/documentation/docs/database.md

 sidebar_label: Database
 ---

-The war tool uses a postgres database to store and process all relavant user and sentence information.
+The war tool uses a Postgres database to store and process all relevant user and sentence information.

 ## SQL Defintion

-All the nessecary sql commands to create a new instance of the War database can be found within the `database` directory of the [API repository](https://github.com/Capping-WAR/API/tree/master/database).
-Use this file during deployment to recreate the nessecary tables and procedures.
+All the necessary SQL commands to create a new instance of the War database can be found within the `database` directory of the [API repository](https://github.com/Capping-WAR/API/tree/master/database).
+Use this file during deployment to recreate the necessary tables and procedures.

 ## Deployment

-The postgres database is deployed using docker, to deploy a new instance of the war database preform the following steps.
+The Postgres database is deployed using docker, to deploy a new instance of the war database perform the following steps.

 On the target server create a new file called `docker-compose.yaml`.
-Place the follwing definition as the content of the file.
+Place the following definition as the content of the file.

 ```yaml
 version: '2'